Career of Cristiano Ronaldo: 2013–2015: Consecutive Ballon d'Or wins and UEFA Champions League title

-Concurrently with his individual achievements, Ronaldo enjoyed his greatest team success in Spain to date, as he helped Madrid win La Décima, their tenth European Cup.
-His goal in a 3–0 home win over Dortmund (his 100th Champions League match) took his total for the season to 14 goals, equalling the record Messi had set two years before.
-After hitting a brace in a 4–0 defeat of Bayern Munich at the Allianz Arena, he scored from the penalty spot in the 120th minute of the 4–1 final win over Atlético, becoming the first player to score in two European Cup finals for two different winning teams.
-His overall performance in the final was subdued as a result of patellar tendinitis and related hamstring problems, which had plagued him in the last months of the campaign.
-Ronaldo played the final against medical advice, later commenting: "In your life you do not win without sacrifices and you must take risks".
-As the competition's top goalscorer for the third time, with a record 17 goals, he was named the UEFA Best Player in Europe.

-In the Copa del Rey, Ronaldo helped Madrid reach the final by scoring two penalties against Atlético at the Vicente Calderón, the first of which meant he had now scored in every single minute of a 90-minute football match.
-His continued issues with his knee and thigh caused him to miss the final, where Madrid defeated Barcelona 2–1 to claim the trophy.
-Ronaldo scored 31 goals in 30 league games, which earned him the Pichichi and the European Golden Shoe, receiving the latter award jointly with Liverpool striker Luis Suárez.
-Among his haul was his 400th career goal, in 653 appearances for club and country, which came with a brace against Celta Vigo on 6 January; he dedicated his goals to compatriot Eusébio, who had died two days before.
-A last-minute, back-heeled volley scored against Valencia on 4 May (his 50th goal in all competitions) was recognised as the best goal of the season by the Liga Nacional de Fútbol Profesional, which additionally named Ronaldo the Best Player in La Liga.
+Ronaldo experienced patellar tendinitis and related hamstring problems ahead of the 2014 UEFA Champions League final.
+He played in the match against medical advice, later commenting: "In your life you do not win without sacrifices and you must take risks".
+Madrid won the match, securing their tenth Champions League title.
+Ronaldo was the competition's top goalscorer for the third time—with a record 17 goals—and was named the UEFA Best Player in Europe.
+In the Copa del Rey, he helped Madrid reach the final by scoring from two penalty kicks against Atlético Madrid.
+Ongoing problems with his knee and thigh caused him to miss the final, where Madrid defeated Barcelona 2–1 to claim the trophy.
+During the La Liga season, Ronaldo scored 31 goals in 30 league games, which earned him the European Golden Shoe (shared with Luis Suárez of Liverpool) and the Pichichi Trophy.
+On 6 January, he scored his 400th career goal, in 653 appearances for club and country.
+He scored a back-heeled volley against Valencia on 4 May, which was named the best goal of the season by the Liga Nacional de Fútbol Profesional.
+The organisation also named Ronaldo the Best Player in La Liga.

-During the 2014–15 season Ronaldo scored a personal best of 61 goals in all competitions.
+During the 2014–15 season, Ronaldo scored a personal best of 61 goals across all competitions.